No accessibility information available.

 Key Features

-- Includes hundreds of updated and new, real-world examples to engage students in the meaning and impact of statistics
+- Includes hundreds of updated, new, real-world examples that engage students in the meaning and impact of statistics

 - Focuses on essential information to enable students to develop their own statistical reasoning

-- Provides coverage ideal for one-quarter or one-semester courses taught in the fields of economics, business, finance, politics, sociology, and psychology departments, as well as in law and medical schools
+- Provides coverage that is ideal for one-quarter or one-semester courses taught in the fields of economics, business, finance, politics, sociology, and psychology departments, as well as in law and medical schools

 - Offers an ancillary website with an instructors solutions manual, student solutions manual, worked-out exercises, and supplemental chapters